 Use an adhesive.
 Denture adhesives help your dentures stay in place and make them feel more secure.
-But denture adhesives should not be used to fix old or poorly fitting dentures.
+But denture adhesives should not be used to fix old or poorly fitting dentures - and should generally be avoided.
 When using an adhesive, follow the instructions carefully.
 Use only a small amount.

 Mouth Infections Linked to Dentures